With both pet ownership on the rise and the increasing appeal of owning reptiles, it’s only natural that more and more people are beginning to ask…

 Which in all fairness, is a REALLY normal, common, and even responsible question to consider before adopting.

 Think of it this way, how many times have you been exposed to cats and dogs (whether in person, online, or in film) that are cuddly, warm, affectionate, and friendly towards people?
 Probably a lot.
 But could the same be said for reptiles?

-It isn’t all that rare for people to worry that bearded dragons can be mean spirited or aggressive, especially when you consider the fact that reptiles are notoriously referred to as “cold blooded”.
+It isn’t all that rare for people to wonder about bearded dragon’s temperament or assume they can be antisocial or mean spirited, especially when you consider the fact that reptiles are notoriously referred to as “cold blooded”.

 However, it is important to note that because bearded dragons are docile and non-aggressive creatures, biting is NOT in their nature.

 As long as you’ve treated them kindly and make sure to handle them in gentle, non-threatening environments, they likely won’t feel a need to be aggressive.

 Look at it this way, if you don’t give your bearded dragon a reason to bite you, they won’t.

 🤓 Expert Tip: Naturally, there are some instances where your bearded dragon may bite you despite your best intentions.
 This is most common with babies and beardies who have been re-homed.
 However, rest assured that both will almost always calm down with a little patience and time.